Quickstart Tutorial

 To perform text-based (nearText

-) similarity searches, you need to have a vectorizer enabled, and configured in your class.
+) similarity searches, you need to have a vectorizer enabled, and configured in your collection.